hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 SQL queries were written in BigQuery to extract pre-aggregated results, which are then loaded into a Jupyter notebook for visualization and interpretation.

 ---
+## Business Problem

+E-commerce platforms often struggle to understand what truly drives revenue:
+Is it the number of purchases, the price of items, or user behavior?

+This analysis aims to identify the key drivers of revenue and uncover actionable strategies for growth.

+---

 ## Project Structure